OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

   - Development, UAT and Production environments should all use separate databases and accounts.
 - Only grant the required permissions on the databases.
   - Most applications would only need `SELECT`, `UPDATE` and `DELETE` permissions.
-  - The account should not be the owner of the database as this can allow privilege escalation.
+  - The account should not be the owner of the database as this can open up doors for privilege escalation.
-- Avoid the use of database links or linked servers.
+- Avoid the usage of database links or linked servers.
-  - Where they are required, use account with the minimum database, table and privileges required.
+  - Where they are required, use an account with the minimum databases, tables, and privileges required.

 For more security-critical applications, it is possible to apply permissions are more granular levels, including: